 What can search engine operators do?

-Search engine operators such as Google can, in an instant, filter webpages from the search results that appear for any given name.
-This means that whilst the source material remains on the internet it will not appear against a search of your name.
+Search engine operators such as Google can, in an instant, delist webpages from the search results that appear for any given name.
+This means that whilst the source material remains on the internet, specific URLs/webpages complained will not appear against a search of your name for searches carried out within the UK and EU.
 The practical effect of this is that the webpages in question are significantly less likely to be accessed by those who know you or who are trying to locate/discover information about you.

 Will search engine companies filter results?

 Historically, search engine operators have been very reluctant to filter search engine results.
 This is because they essentially consider their role to be to “organise” the World Wide Web and provide a service whereby search enquiries generate the most relevant results.
 Generally, they view the filtering or doctoring of results as censorship and believe that their role should be an impartial one.

 This all changed in May 2014 when the European Court of Justice handed down the decision in Google Spain SL, Google Inc. v Agencia Espanola de Proteccion de Datos (AEPD) and Mario Costeja Gonzalez (Case C-131/12), a case colloquially known as ‘Google Spain’.

 In April 2018, in NT 1 & NT 2 v Google LLC EWHC 799 (QB) the High Court of England and Wales made its first delisting order compelling Google to remove links where it had rejected a request.
 This judgment provides some guidance on when search results should be delisted.

 In May 2018, the General Data Protection Regulation (‘GDPR’) and Data Protection Act 2018 came into force.
 These enshire a ‘Right to Erasure’ in statute law for the first time.